fractalego/wafl/documentation/source/configuration.rst

     * "frontend_port" is the port where the web frontend is running.
 The default is 8090.

     * "llm_model" is the configuration to connect to the LLM model in the backend.
 The default is "localhost:8080".
+       The "temperature" parameter is used to set the temperature for the LLM model.
+The default is 0.4.

     * "listener_model" is the configuration to connect to the listener model in the backend.
 The default is "localhost:8080".